[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Binhai Line (Line 9)

-BMT © Bernhard KußmagkThe TEDA (Tianjin Economic Developing Area) industrial zone has been Tianjin's fastest developing area.
+The TEDA (Tianjin Economic Developing Area) industrial zone has been Tianjin's fastest developing area.
 But commuting between downtown and TEDA has become a serious problem.
 Although there were already 3 express highways and 1 railway between them, a mass transit line was still required.
-With a sum of 5.92 billion Yuan (USD 0.71 billion) that was invested by the new established company named Binhai Mass Transit Developing, the construction started in 2001.
+With a sum of 5.92 billion Yuan (USD 0.71 billion) that was invested by the new company named Binhai Mass Transit Developing, the construction started in 2001.
 And it was finished in late October 2003.
-The LRT Binhai line is 45.4km long with 19 stations (when completed), runs from Zhongshanmen to Kongzhizhongxin (Control Centre).
-The design works of the urban section of the whole Binhai line project has been completed.
+The original LRT Binhai line is 45.4 km long running from Zhongshanmen to Donghailu (Control Centre).
 Construction began in early 2004.

 28 March 2004: Binhai Line Zhongshanmen - Donghailu (trial operation: only 6 stations opened for public, plus two - Hujiayuan and Huizhanzhongxin - for special occasions only)